lzl/piece/README.md

 - Ask: [How to show documents from multiple remote publication in the template?](http://stackoverflow.com/q/33298716/1958475)
 - Problem solved: Connect to multiple servers via DDP, then observe their collections reactive via cursor.observeChanges.
 - Create a Subs collection to store users' subscription.
+- Users can subscribe manually with remote server name and user ID.

 ### The Core